Zalophus

 Genetic differentiation versus geographical distance

-Rookeries (breeding areas) of California Sea Lions (Zalophus californianus) are distributed linearly along the west coast of North America.
+Rookeries (breeding areas) of California Sea Lions (Zalophus californianus) are distributed over the west coast of North America, from Baja California to the Gulf of Alaska.

 In the first graph,

 Genetic Distance (measured as FST / (1 - FST) between pairs of populations is plotted versus their geographic distance.
 The regression line (solid line) is shown with ±95% confidence interval (dashed lines).
 FST / (1 - FST) measures genetic distance as genetic differentiation among population (FST) with respect to that among individuals within populations or with respect to the total (1 - (FIS + FIT)).
 Note that fractional FST among nearby rookeries (< 250 km) varies from 0.005 ~ 0.020, whereas those separated by > 1500 km range between 0.03 ~ 0.05.
-The conclusion is that Sea Lion populations show genetic isolation by distance.
+The conclusion is that Sea Lion rookeries show genetic isolation by distance: North coast and South coast populations are more differentiated.

 In the second graph, note the theoretical relationship between pairwise